melanierichards/highlights/README.md

 Nothin’ fancy, just a little Jekyll/GH Pages minisite for book and article highlights: [highlights.melanie-richards.com](http://highlights.melanie-richards.com) Highlights and covers are copyright to their respective authors.
 [Let’s be book friends](https://www.goodreads.com/melanierichards)

+Note: the `master` branch has been renamed to `main`.
+Folks who have forked the repo can [update their local clones using these instructions](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).

 ## Data syntax

 ### Book front-page matter